Pyramid of Neferirkare: Mortuary temple

-The mortuary temple is located at the base of the pyramid's Eastern face.
-It is larger than is typical for the period.
-Archaeological evidence suggests that it was unfinished at Neferirkare's death, and was completed by Neferefre and Nyuserre.
-For example, while the inner temple and statue niches were built from stone, much of the rest of the temple, including the court and entrance hall, was apparently hastily completed using cheap mudbrick and wood.
-This left large portions of the mortuary temple susceptible to erosion from rain and wind, where stone would have given it significant durability.
-The site was less aesthetically impressive, although its basic layout and features remained roughly analogous to Sahure's temple.
-Its enlarged size can be attributed to a design decision to build the complex without a valley temple or a causeway.
-Instead, the causeway and temple, whose foundations had been constructed, were diverted to Nyuserre's complex.
+The mortuary temple is located at the base of the pyramid's east face and is larger than typical for the period.
+Its inner temple and statue niches were built from stone, but much of the rest of the temple, including the court and entrance hall, was apparently hastily completed using mudbrick and wood which left large portions of the mortuary temple susceptible to erosion from rain and wind.
+This suggests that the temple was incomplete at Neferikare's death, with the remaining works completed by his successors Neferefre and Nyuserre.
+Consequently, the site was less aesthetically impressive, although its basic layout and features remained roughly analogous to Sahure's temple.
+Its enlarged size may be attributed to Nyuserre's decision to repurpose the partially built valley temple and causeway, for his complex.

-The temple was entered through the columned portico, and columned entrance hall which terminates into a large columned courtyard.
-The columns of the hall and courtyard are made from wood arranged into the form of lotus stalks and buds.
-The courtyard is adorned with thirty-seven such columns; these columns are asymmetrically positioned.
-The archaeologist Herbert Ricke hypothesized that columns near the altar may have been damaged by fire and removed.
-A papyrus fragment from the temple archives corroborates this story.
-A low stepped ramp in the courtyard's west leads to a transverse (north–south) corridor which leads south into storerooms and north into another smaller corridor containing six wooden columns through which the open courtyard of the main pyramid can be accessed.
-It is in the southern storerooms that the Abusir papyri were discovered by graverobbers in the 1890s.
-Beyond the storerooms is a gate which has another access point to the main pyramid's courtyard, and through which a second excavated south-western gate leads to KhentkausII's complex.
-Finally, traversing across the corridor leads directly into the inner sanctuary or temple.
+The temple was entered through a columned portico and entrance hall that terminated into a large columned courtyard.
+The columns of the hall and courtyard were made from wood arranged into the form of lotus stalks and buds.
+The courtyard was adorned with thirty-seven asymmetrically postioned columns.
+The archaeologist Herbert Ricke hypothesized that the columns near the altar may have been damaged by fire and removed, which is corroborated by a papyrus fragment from the temple archives.
+A low stepped ramp in the courtyard's west gave access to a transverse (north–south) corridor leading north to a separate smaller corridor with six wooden columns through which the open courtyard of the main pyramid could be accessed and south to the storerooms in which the Abusir papyri were discovered by graverobbers in the 1890s.
+Beyond the storerooms was a gate that served as another access point to the main pyramid's courtyard and also a second excavated south-western gate that led to Khentkaus II's complex.
+Finally, traversing across the transverse corridor led into the inner sanctuary or temple.